Table of Contents:

 1. Tracing paper or tissue paper (recommended method)

-Ideal for preserving an original pattern, especially when it is multi-sized.
+Ideal for preserving an original pattern, especially when it is multi-size.

 -